 The society receives practically all its funds from the annual Roskilde Festival, so your active participation – whether you participate as audience or as volunteer – contribute to increase the quality of life for many people around the world.

-Since 1972, the Roskilde Festival Charity Society has distributed approx. € 23.5 million (2011) to Doctors without Borders, Amnesty International, Support the Victims in Iraq, Save the Children and The World Wildlife Fund (WWF) and many more organisations.
+Since 1971 Roskilde Festival has generated approx. € 25.4 million (2012) to Doctors without Borders, Amnesty International, Support the Victims in Iraq, Save the Children and The World Wildlife Fund (WWF) and many more organisations.

 Donations causing change